Updated: Mar 14

-1. In a small pot, mix fruit juice with white wine vinegar and sugar, bring to the boil then remove from the heat.
+1. In a small saucepan, mix together the fruit juice, white wine vinegar, and sugar.
+Bring the mixture to a boil, then remove from heat.

-2. Add diced red onion and cover with a lid, set aside for a minimum of 30 minutes.
+2. Add diced red onion to the pot and cover with a lid.
+Let it sit for a minimum of 30 minutes.

-3. Pickle can be transferred to a jar and stored in the fridge until needed.
+3. Transfer the pickled onions to a jar and store in the refrigerator until ready to use.